Artananda/Conversation/parts/first.md

 > Yep...everybody else who is part of the enslavement has been told to do so.

 Where does this start?
 > Many, many, many years ago.
 You tried to cultivate food and you used land for that.
 Some hungry men came and eat from your food.
 So you start to fight against them.
 You then build a fence around the land.
-You also imprisened your beloved wife, because you don't wanted any other men to make love to her and make her pregnant, because you don't wanted to feed children from someone else.
+You also imprisoned your beloved wife, because you don't wanted any other men to make love to her and make her pregnant, because you don't wanted to feed children from someone else.

 My gosh, I heard about that before from another book.
-> Yes, you or lets say he already wrote the book, but not everybody read it.
+> Yes, you or let's say he already wrote the book, but not everybody read it.
 Even you did not read the whole book.

 So how can we stop slavery?
 > Just wake up